needle-mirror/com.unity.addressables/Documentation~/BuildPlayerContent.md

 #### Domain reloads and Addressables builds

-If your scripted build process involves changing settings that trigger a domain reload before it makes an Addressables build, then you should script such builds to use the Unity Editor [command line interface] rather than interactively running a script in the Editor.
+If your scripted build process involves changing settings that trigger a domain reload before it makes an Addressables build, then you should script such builds to use [Unity's command line arguments] rather than interactively running a script in the Editor.
 These types of settings include:

 * Changing the defined compiler symbols
 * Changing platform target or target group